Mike Curb: Music

 Curb had a Top 40 pop song in early 1971.
-Its title was the same as that of his album, Burning Bridges, which was written and composed by Lalo Schifrin and Mike Curb.
+Its title was the same as that of his album, Burning Bridges, which was written by Lalo Schifrin and Mike Curb.
 The song was used as the theme of Brian G. Hutton's film Kelly's Heroes, which starred Clint Eastwood.
 The song reached No. 1 on South Africa’s Springbok Radio Chart.

 Curb's group, the Mike Curb Congregation, had the adult contemporary song "Sweet Gingerbread Man", from the film The Magic Garden of Stanley Sweetheart, on music charts in 1970.
 Also in 1970, they performed "I Was Born In Love With You", the theme song of Wuthering Heights, and the title song for the Frank Sinatra film Dirty Dingus Magee.
 The group was featured on Sammy Davis Jr.'s No. 1 Billboard Hot 100 hit of 1972, "The Candy Man" (the Aubrey Woods version was featured in the film Willy Wonka & the Chocolate Factory).
-The group collaborated with the Sherman Brothers on the composition "It's a Small World", which reached the Billboard AC Top Ten in 1973.
+The group collaborated with the Sherman Brothers on the song "It's a Small World", which reached the Billboard AC Top Ten in 1973.
 They sang backup on Jud Strunk's 1973 hit "Daisy a Day".
 The group was featured regularly on Glen Campbell's CBS television show.

 In 1969, Curb signed Christian rock pioneer Larry Norman, DeGarmo & Key, 2nd Chapter of Acts, and Debby Boone – artists considered to be the earliest contemporary Christian music artists.
 Curb wrote and produced music for the Hanna-Barbera animated series Cattanooga Cats.
 The theme for the cartoon series Hot Wheels is credited to Mike Curb and the Curbstones.